mfikes/react-native-externs/README.md

 Otherwise you will end up with two versions of React: browser and native, which hopefully wouldn't conflict with each other.

-If you are not ClojureScript user - then simply grab [src/react/react.native.ext.js](React Native externs file)
+If you are not ClojureScript user - then simply grab [React Native externs file](src/react/react.native.ext.js)

 # References